yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 So, bundling still has a role and can overall improve performance if your site has many different JS or CSS resources.
 But, currently, bundling also has a cost.
-We've talked earlier about the fact that both Javascript and CSS are resources that must be executed in their entirety.
+We've talked earlier about the fact that both JavaScript and CSS are resources that must be executed in their entirety.
 When we bundle resources together, we effectively tell the browser that they cannot be executed separately, and none of them starts executing until all of them were downloaded and parsed.